Pooi To Middle School

-Pooi To Middle School was founded in 1888 by the Southern Baptist Convention.
+Pooi To Middle School is a Baptist school in Kowloon City, Hong Kong.
 As one of the few Hong Kong schools with over a hundred years of history, it aims at nurturing young women to "speak confidently and think critically in bilingual learning environment".

-Pooi To Middle School is located at 2 Inverness Road, Kowloon City, Hong Kong.
 In 2006, it was temporarily relocated to 101 Castle Peak Road, Sham Shui Po.
 The school has moved back to the current location on 18 March 2009, after the new campus was constructed.